 The State Department's FY2019 budget request seeks to provide approximately \$5.36 billion for the department's key embassy security accounts: \$3.70 billion for the Worldwide Security Protection (WSP) programmatic allocation within the D&CP account and \$1.66 billion for the Embassy Security, Construction, and Maintenance (ESCM) account.
+The House committee bill would provide \$3.76 billion for WSP and \$2.31 billion for ESCM, for a total funding level of \$6.07 billion for these accounts.
+While the House bill would fund the ESCM account exclusively through the base budget, it would provide approximately \$2.38 billion of overall funding for WSP through OCO.
+The Senate committee bill would provide \$3.82 billion for WSP and \$1.92 billion for ESCM, for a total funding level of \$5.74 billion.
+As with the House committee measure, the Senate committee bill would fund the ESCM account with base budget funds only.
+For WSP, the Senate committee measure, like the House committee bill, would provide \$2.38 billion of total account funds through OCO.

-If enacted, this would mark a decline of 2% for WSP and 28% for ESCM relative to the FY2018-enacted figures.
+If the department's request were enacted, it would mark a decline of 2% for WSP and 28% for ESCM relative to the FY2018-enacted figures of approximately \$3.76 billion and \$2.31 billion, respectively.
+The House committee bill would provide 0.08% more for WSP and 0.13% less for ESCM than was enacted for FY2018.
+In contrast, the Senate committee bill would provide 2% more for WSP and 17% less for ESCM.
 Over the past several years, Congress has provided no-year appropriations for both accounts, thereby authorizing the State Department to indefinitely retain appropriated funds beyond the fiscal year for which they were appropriated.
 As a result, the department has carried over large balances of unexpired, unobligated funds each year that it is authorized to obligate for programs within both accounts when it deems appropriate to do so.
+Both the House and Senate committee bills would continue this practice with respect to WSP, and the Senate committee bill would continue this practice with respect to ESCM, as well.
+The House committee bill, if enacted, would provide that all funds appropriated for ESCM would remain available until September 30, 2023, rather than indefinitely.